shakacode/rescript-dnd/docs/01-GettingStartedGuide.md

 _Source code of the final module for this guide: [`GettingStartedGuide.res`](../examples/guides/GettingStartedGuide.res)_

 ---
-This guide gives base overview of how `re-dnd` works.
+This guide gives base overview of how `rescript-dnd` works.
 To find out more about how to make it safer and how to deal with multiple containers—proceed to the [next guide](./02-SaferIdentifiersAndMultipleContainersGuide.md).